MamdMehrabi/balepy/README.md

 ## Thanks To:
 ### <a href="https://github.com/metect">AmirAli</a>

-<h3>Thanks to all those who contributed directly or indirectly to the development of the module</h3>
+<p>Thanks to all those who contributed directly or indirectly to the development of the module</p>